Module System

 Configuring the claim key

 Section titled “Configuring the claim key”By default, BifrostQL looks for tenant_id in the user context.
-Change the claim key with:
+Change the claim key with model-level metadata:

 Section titled “Soft delete”Soft delete converts DELETE mutations into UPDATE mutations that set a timestamp, and adds a filter to all SELECT queries to exclude soft-deleted rows.